vzaver5/slowreverb-web/README.md

 Move 'package.json' to the directory src is contained in: '.../src/..'

 Flask:
 Create directory for Flask.
 Create a venv.
 Pip install:
   Flask, Flask-CORS, pyo
-Move all files from flask-backend to venv directory
+Move all files from flask-backend to venv directory.

 -------
 Start servers:
 Start React Server
 Open Browser and go to 'http://localhost:3000/'

 Start Flask Server
 Open Browser and go to 'http://127.0.0.1:5000/'

 -------
 To Use: